spacelover1/ConsenSys-fp/design_pattern_decisions.md

 ## Self Destruction

-If there is a bug founded, the contract can be stopped permanently by market owner.
+If there is a bug founded, the contract can be stopped permanently by admin.

 ## EthPM